awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-github-create-github-repository.md

    + In the **Repository name** box, enter **CodeDeployGitHubDemo**\.
    + Select **Public**\.
 **Note**
 Selecting the default **Public** option means that anyone can see this repository\.
-Although you can select the **Private** option to limit who can see and commit to the repository, this option may result in additional charges from GitHub\.
+You can select the **Private** option to limit who can see and commit to the repository\.
    + Clear the **Initialize this repository with a README** check box\.
 You will create a `README.md` file manually in the next step instead\.
    + Choose **Create repository**\.